 It is not clear whether Zuckerberg’s comments were mere verbal sabre rattling or if he intends to start legal proceedings against the university.
 In any case, as the lines between commercial data processing and academic research continue to blur and attract intense media scrutiny, it is probable that the European law enforcement agencies and courts will pay particular attention to the implementation of the GDPR by educational institutions regardless of national jurisdiction.
 Academic research is global and to think that a U.S. higher education institution will be able to extract itself from liability in a similar scenario is therefore slim.

 As the Cambridge Analytica story continues to dominate the British headlines, it is a golden opportunity for the U.S. educational sector to learn from the travails of its European counterparts and prepare for the GDPR now.
-Contact The Tambellini Group to inquire about getting access to multiple GDPR resources created specifically for U.S. higher education institutions or for specific help related to GDPR and your institution through Tambellini’s new CISO Advisory Services.
+Contact The Tambellini Group to inquire about getting access to multiple GDPR resources created specifically for U.S. higher education institutions or for specific help related to GDPR and your institution.

 Want to learn more even about Cambridge Analytica?
 Watch The Guardian interview whistleblower Christopher Wylie: